UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/backend/README.md

 echo "REDIS_HOST=redis" >> .env.docker
 ```

-Note (Database credentials): You don't have to modify the default values provided in the `.env` unless the root [.env](../.env) values do not match.
+Note about database credentials: You do not have to modify the default values provided in `.env` unless the root [.env](../.env) values do not match.

 ## Running locally

-### Running backend application outside of container
+### Running the backend application outside of a container

-The following step assumes that you either started a Docker Postgresql container or running it using a different application.
+The following steps assume that PostgreSQL is running (for example, in a Docker container).

-To start the backend application running in development mode:
+To run the backend application in development mode:

 ```bash
 npm run start:dev
 ```

-To run application in production:
+To run the application in production mode:

 ```bash
 npm run build && npm run start:prod
 ```

-Then, you can go to `http://localhost:3001/api/v1/health` to check if application is running
+After running one of these commands, you can visit `http://localhost:3001/api/v1/health` to verify that the application is running.

-### Running backend application within a container
+### Running the backend application within a container

-To start the backend application running in development mode:
+To run the backend application in development mode:

 ```bash
 docker-compose up backend postgres
 ```

-NOTE: This might take a bit of time to start, you should check if application is running when you see the following line:
+NOTE: This might take a moment to start.
+Wait until you see

 ```
 [Nest] 29  - **/**/2024, **:**:** **     LOG [NestFactory] Starting Nest application...
 ```

-Then, you can go to `http://localhost:3001/api/v1/health` to check if application is running
+in the terminal logs to verify that the application is running by visiting `http://localhost:3001/api/v1/health`.

 ## Development

 ### Database Changes

-This project uses [TypeORM](https://typeorm.io/) to manage interaction with database.
+This project uses [TypeORM](https://typeorm.io/) to manage interactions with the database.
 Files ending with `*.entity.ts` are used to define the database schema.

 #### Migrations

-Once you will create your entity class, you will need to generate a migration file, so that production application could synchronize your changes in database.
+After creating an entity class, you will need to generate a migration file.
+This allows your changes to be synchronized with the production application's database.

-For the development environment, NestJS will automatically synchronize your code, but you have to commit the migration file to GitHub.
+When running in development, NestJS will automatically synchronize your code, but you will need to commit the migration file to GitHub.

 Steps to follow:

-1. Ensure that you currently in the backend folder in your CLI by running:
+1. Make sure you are in the `backend` folder by running in your CLI:

 ```bash
 pwd
 ```

-and confirm output looks like:
+Confirm that the output follows the following format:

 ```bash
 **/team-7-capstone-team-7-falcon/backend